umbraco/UmbracoDocs/Reference/Security/Security-settings/index.md

 - enablePasswordRetrieval (default 'false'): This setting is not used
 - requiresQuestionAndAnswer (default 'false'): This setting is not used
 - allowManuallyChangingPassword (default 'false'): This setting is not used
-- maxInvalidPasswordAttempts (default 5): The number of attempts before an user or member is locked out
+- maxInvalidPasswordAttempts (default 5): The number of attempts before a user or member is locked out
 - passwordAttemptWindow (default: 10 (minutes)): This setting is not currently used
 - passwordStrengthRegularExpression: You could specify a regular expression for a password